RKKY signatures as a probe for intrinsic magnetism and AI/QAH phase discrimination in MnBi$_2$Te$_4$ films: Results and discussions

 \subsubsection{Distinct Oscillation Patterns}

-Alternatively, the even- ($\lambda=-$) and odd-SL ($\lambda=+$) MnBi$_2$Te$_4$ films can also be distinguished by investigating the oscillatory behavior of $J_{zz}$ as a function of the impurity distance $R$.
+Alternatively, the AI phase (even-SL) and QAH phase (odd-SL) can also be distinguished by investigating the oscillatory behavior of $J_{zz}$ as a function of the impurity distance $R$.
 As shown in Fig. \ref{fig8}(a), for the $\lambda = -$ case, $J_{zz}$ always exhibits a single-period oscillation, regardless of the Fermi energy $\epsilon_F$.
 This behavior is dictated by the Fermi surface of the even-SL films.
 As depicted in Fig. \ref{fig2}(a, b), their Fermi surface consistently consists of a single contour.
 This means that changing $\epsilon_F$ only alters the size of this contour without changing its topological nature.
 Consequently, a single Fermi contour has a single radius and thus corresponds to a single Fermi wave number $k_F$ (Fig. \ref{fig2}(b)), which in turn directly dictates a single oscillation period ( $T = \pi / k_F$) for the interaction \cite{56,57,58}.

 In contrast, for the $\lambda = +$ (odd-SL) case, $J_{zz}$ maintains a single-period oscillation at lower Fermi energies but develops a double-period oscillation at larger values, as shown in Fig. \ref{fig8}(b).
 The emergence of this double-period oscillation stems from the peculiar Fermi surface of odd-SL films at large Fermi energies, which comprises two separated concentric contours (Fig. \ref{fig2}(d)).
 Their distinct radii correspond to two different Fermi wave numbers, $k_{F_-}$ and $k_{F_+}$ in Fig. \ref{fig2}(d), which naturally provide two distinct oscillation periods ($\pi / k_{F_-}$ and $\pi / k_{F_+}$) for the magnetic interaction.
 This transition from single- to double-period oscillation precisely reflects a topological deformation of the Fermi surface---known as a Lifshitz transition---in the odd-SL films.
-Hence, by tracing the evolution of the oscillation pattern with different $\epsilon_F$, one can effectively distinguish between the even- ($\lambda=-$) and odd-SL ($\lambda=+$) films.
+Hence, by tracing the evolution of the oscillation pattern with different $\epsilon_F$, one can effectively distinguish between the AI phase (even-SL) and QAH phase (odd-SL).